Group Life Insurance

 Your group life insurance coverage ends when you leave your job before you become eligible for retirement.
-You may convert to an individual whole-life policy at non-group rates, however, by filing an Employer Certification of Eligibility for Conversion Privilege form (VRS-35) that you may obtain from your employer or from Minnesota Life.
+You may convert to an individual whole-life policy at non-group rates, however, by filing a Conversion of Group Life Insurance Enrollment (VRS35-E) that you may obtain from your employer or from Minnesota Life.
 The conversion must take place within 31 days of the last day of the month in which you terminate employment.
 Members who are eligible to receive a retirement benefit upon termination may not convert to an individual policy.
 Information on premiums and coverage for conversions can be obtained from the program's life insurance carrier, Minnesota Life.
 If you meet the age and service requirements to retire at the time you terminate employment, but delay your retirement, your life insurance remains in effect at no cost.
 The 25 percent annual reduction in the amount of your coverage begins the January 1 following the first 12 months from the date you separate from service.
 If you return to work under the same or another covered position, you again become eligible for coverage under group life insurance.
 The amount of your coverage is based on your new compensation.
 Any coverage you may have as a result of converting to an individual policy does not offset the amount of your coverage if you are re-employed in a covered position.

 A provision of VRS' Group Life Insurance Program offers an additional benefit to you if you should suffer from a terminal illness.
 This life insurance provision provides an accelerated benefit if you have a terminal illness and are not expected to live longer than 12 months.
 You may withdraw any amount of your life insurance coverage, up to the entire amount, to use for any purpose.
 Any amount that remains in the plan would be paid as a benefit to your beneficiary.
 If you take the entire amount of your life insurance coverage, no benefit would remain for your beneficiary.